matt-quant-heads-io/legopcg/README.md

 ```

-Here is an example convolutional neural network path-of-destruction model,
+Here is an example convolutional neural network Path of Destruction model,

 ```